jaredrc8/Computational-Physics/README.md

 Assignment 4: Fourier Analysis

 This assignment uses the Fourier series and Fourier transform to approximate periodic and non-periodic functions for signal analysis.
 Code implements the Discrete Fourier Transform (DFT) of a signal with noise filtration.

+Assignment 5: Curve Fitting, Optimization, and Finite Difference Methods

+This assignment explored using the least-squares method to fit nonlinear curves to datasets using SciPy Optimize with the Nelder-Mead optimization method to minimize the $\chi^{2}$.
+The Finite Difference Method was employed to simulate the electric potential of a point source charge in the center of a 2D grid, bound by grounded walls.